turingschool/front-end-curriculum/lessons/module-1/repeater-hub.md

 You are expected to attend all Gear Up sessions, except for Week 1 which is optional for repeaters.    -->

 ## Alternative Learning Opportunities
-We want you to feel empowered to skip some classes if you feel like there is a better way to spend your time. **Communication is key!** DM all instructors prior to the start of class to let us know you'll be skipping the lesson.
+We want you to feel empowered to skip some classes if you feel like you'd rather focus on another part of the curriculum or technical concept.
+We trust you to know your needs best, but **communication is key!** DM all instructors prior to the start of class to let us know you'll be skipping the lesson and what you'll be working on instead.

 The following lessons are not optional.
 Repeaters must attend:
 * Meet Your Cohort